• Home

 Procedures for addressing failure to meet academic responsibilities

-If a faculty member has been informed that his/her performance still fails to meet academic responsibilities, the faculty member may request a review by a faculty committee designated to hear such matters in the College.
-The review committee will issue a non-binding recommendation on the appropriateness of this conclusion to the unit administrator.
+If a faculty member has been informed that his/her performance still fails to meet academic responsibilities, the faculty member may request a review by the College, which will issue a non-binding recommendation on the appropriateness of this conclusion to the unit administrator.
 The administrator may change the evaluation after receiving the committee's decision, or may choose not to do so.
 In any event, the report of the committee will become a permanent part of the faculty member's personnel file within the academic unit and shall be available to the faculty member.

 Department chairs (Program Directors) shall consult annually with the dean, and the dean shall consult annually with the Provost on the progress of any faculty member who fails within this category of failure to meet academic responsibilities.